rcmdnk/vim_ahk/README.md

 vim.exe is a standalone application made from vim.ahk.

+This is vim emulation for Windows.
+If you are interesting in same settings for Mac, try Vim emulation for Karabiner-Elements: [Karabiner-Elements complex_modifications rules by rcmdnk](https://rcmdnk.com/KE-complex_modifications/).

 ## Installation
 If you've already installed AutoHotKey, just open vim.ahk with AutoHotkey.